benporter/bash-examples/README.md

     sudo dhclient

+print the directories in your path, replacing colons with new line characters and sorted.  edit ~/.bashrc or .profile to add new path search directories

+    echo $PATH | tr : '\n' | sort

 find a process - use this to find the PID (process id number) used in kill command

     top